 Ignoring this process, even if your Dilbert buddies gloss over it, is not an option for you as a telecommuting professional.
 Take it seriously, and it will set up the frame of reference for all your work.
 It will make you stand out as exceptional despite the fact you may be laying on a lawn chaise while you work SMART on your iPad.
 Do this well, and you will succeed and more importantly advance while working outside the office.

 ON THIS ONE YOU MUST LEAD

 I want to caution you against being a follower here.
-On this you must lead even if you are not a leader.
-Even if your manager tells you she or he does not place high value on these goals, do it anyway.
-Lead yourself – your manager will change and you must be bigger than you were when you first reported to him.
+On this, you must lead even if you are not a leader.
+Also if your manager tells you she or he does not place a high value on these goals, do it anyway.
+Lead yourself – your manager will change, and you must be more significant than you were when you first reported to him.